♣♦♥♠ ♣♦♥♠ ♣♦♥♠ ♣♦♥♠

 The Lehigh Valley Bridge Association web site shares additional information about our local clubs, locations of games specifically designed for beginners and other duplicate bridge information available in our area.
 If you have an interest, contact any of our members or clubs.
 We will be happy to get you involved in a fascinating game experience.

 Click here for a link to the Lehigh Valley Bridge Association’s calendar of club games.
-Games specifically designed for players who are new to duplicate bridge are held the first and third Wednesdays at 9:00 A.M. and Thursdays at 12:30 P.M. at the Lehigh County Senior Citizens Center.
+Games specifically designed for players who are new to duplicate bridge are held the SECOND and FOURTH Wednesdays at 9:00 A.M. and Thursdays at 12:30 P.M. at the Lehigh County Senior Citizens Center.
 Local bridge lessons are listed on our website here.